-The really deep moments in meditation are unpredictable, unique, unforgettable, always unrepeatable and, in general, indescribable.
-They are like a trip of self-discovery by unexplored internal lands, which is completed only when we have opened our eyes with perceptions “of the beyond” different from those who have never embarked on trips of this kind… They are like the episode of a ceremony that celebrates connecting to an inner source of inexhaustible energy.
+The really deep moments in meditation are unpredictable, unique, unforgettable, always unrepeatable and, generally, indescribable.
+They are like a trip of self-discovery by unexplored internal lands, which is completed only when we have opened our eyes with perceptions “of the beyond” different from those who have never embarked on experiences of this kind… They are like the episode of a ceremony that celebrates connecting to an inner source of inexhaustible energy.

-The yoga that we practice is simple, humanized and based on a meditative tendency according to the principles that gave rise to it in ancient India.
-Among its various action goals, the most basic is to strengthen the following four faculties of the mind (called bhavas) through simple postures and breathing exercises:
+Ancient yoga is simple, poetic and based on a meditative trend according to the principles that gave rise to it in classical India.
+Its most basic objective is to strengthen the following four faculties of the mind (called bhavas) through yogic postures and breathing exercises:

-Similarly, in approaching life in a holistic way, ancient yoga defines the following four fundamental pillars and their respective daily practices for achieving integral:
+Similarly, in approaching life in a holistic way, ancient yoga defines the following four fundamental pillars and their respective daily practices for achieving integral health:

-Food seems to inspire in us not only hunger or satisfaction, but much more: love, patriotism, forgiveness, devotion; probably up to depression, anger, loneliness, nostalgia.
+Food seems to inspire in us not only hunger or satisfaction, but also love, patriotism, forgiveness, devotion; probably up to depression, anger, loneliness, nostalgia.
 The relationship we have with food goes beyond simply satisfying hunger or nourishing the body.
-It creates connections, makes friends, favors romanticism, and makes the child trust his mother.

 When food strengthens the body and the Earth, it nourishes; when it pollutes, it depletes.
 What happens, then, when this principle also applies to our relationships through food?
 What happens when it separates us from the rest of the community?
 What when we lose the point and become extremists?
 Can the rigidity of thought lead us to true health?